Bethlehem, New Hampshire: Geography and climate

 According to the United States Census Bureau, the town has a total area of 235.6 sqkm, of which 234.7 sqkm are land and 0.9 sqkm are water, comprising 0.39% of the town.
 Bethlehem is drained by the Ammonoosuc, Gale, Zealand and Little rivers, together with Tuttle, Baker and Haystack brooks.
 Mount Cleveland, elevation 2397 ft, and Mount Agassiz, 2378 ft, rise to the south of the center of town.
 Town boundaries contain several of the famous 4,000-footers of New Hampshire: North Twin Mountain (the highest point in Bethlehem at 4761 ft), Mount Hale, Mount Tom, Mount Field, and Mount Willey.
-Bethlehem lies almost fully within the Connecticut River watershed, though a tiny portion of the southeast corner of the town is in the Merrimack River watershed, and an even smaller portion on the east side of the Willey Range is in the Saco River watershed.
+Bethlehem lies almost fully within the Connecticut River watershed, though a tiny portion of the southeastern corner of the town is in the Merrimack River watershed, and an even smaller portion on the eastern side of the Willey Range is in the Saco River watershed.